Appendix B: Videotaping/Photography of Children in Schools

 - In unusual circumstances, such as in the event of fire or accident, the public and/or media shall not be permitted access to the school.

-The building principal or designee will inform the requestor which, if any, students are not to be videotaped or photographed due to the parent’s/guardian’s failure to provide the Permission Form or decision to deny permission.
+The Principal or designee will inform the requestor which, if any, students are not to be videotaped or photographed due to the parent’s/guardian’s failure to provide the Permission Form or decision to deny permission.
 Any approval of a project is conditioned upon the requestor’s commitment to videotape or photograph only those students whose parents/guardians have provided permission for such.

 Staff members who plan activities that may include their videotaping or photographing of students will adhere to all district policies and guidelines in regard to posting of student media.
-Video or photographs of students prepared by staff or students which include students whose parents/guardians have not provided permission may not be shown outside of school and may only be shown to school officials with a legitimate educational interest or others for whom consent is not required by FERPA and Board Policy.
+Video or photographs of students prepared by staff or students which include students whose parents/guardians have not provided permission may not be shown outside of school and may only be shown to school officials with a legitimate educational interest or others for whom consent is not required by FERPA and School Committee Policy.